University Counseling Centers: Pros and Cons to Consider

 If you’re not a student, you may be able to get therapy at a university-run community counseling clinic.
 These programs are designed to help the public and students at the same time by providing student counselors with real-world training and the public with affordable counseling.

-Something that’s important to understand about these programs is that seeing a student doesn’t mean you get low-quality counseling.
+Something that’s important to understand is that seeing a student doesn’t mean you get low-quality counseling.
 These clinics are designed to meet the strictest ethical and professional standards.

 - Community counseling clinics at universities usually provide counseling for free or for an extremely low rate.
 Those that charge often charge as little as $5, $10, or $15 a session.